I often ask people who don’t Nordic walk how they view it.

 Nordic walking means you are exercising efficiently

-It is a compound exercise which means you’re working for functional strength at the same time as cardio health.
+The technique is a ‘compound exercise’ which means you’re working for functional strength at the same time as cardio health.
 Plus compound exercises can be better for heart training because the body has to pump more blood around to oxygenate the muscles.

-Nordic walking is perfect if your workouts are sometimes sporadic.
-If you miss a session you won’t be missing out on training a specific body section.
+And if you miss a workout Nordic walking is perfect as you won’t be missing out on training a specific body section.

 Nordic walking tones your body